Library

 Remarks

-Anomalous oxygen is defined as hot atomic oxygen or ionized oxygen that can become appreciable at high altitudes (> 500 km) for some ranges of inputs, thereby affection drag on satellites and debris.
+Anomalous oxygen is defined as hot atomic oxygen or ionized oxygen that can become appreciable at high altitudes (> 500 km) for some ranges of inputs, thereby affecting drag on satellites and debris.
 We group these species under the term Anomalous Oxygen, since their individual variations are not presently separable with the drag data used to define this model component.

 SatelliteToolboxAtmosphericModels.AtmosphericModels.Nrlmsise00Structure — Type